-GTECH 20100: Introduction to Geographic Information Science
+GTECH 70900: Introduction to Geographic Information Science, preferably also GTECH 71000: Concepts and Theories in Geoinformatics

 Syllabus Change Policy

 Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
 Changes will be announced in class and on Blackboard, which students are expected to check regularly during the semester.